 - To what extent does the application demonstrate that the project outcomes will meet the aims of the fund? - How does the application demonstrate a need for the project?
-Does the application consider a range of options that have been explored and appraised (which includes leaving things as they are)?
-Is the preferred option convincing? - Does the application demonstrate the work is urgent, required within the next one to two years? - To what extent does the application demonstrate a convincing rationale for how the capital works have been prioritised? - What evidence is there of appropriate consultation of users and stakeholders in the project?
+Does the application consider a range of options that have been explored and evaluated (which includes leaving things as they are)?
+Is the preferred option convincing? - Does the application demonstrate the work is urgent, required within the next one to two years? - To what extent does the application demonstrate a convincing rationale for how the capital works have been prioritised?
+Is there clearly capacity to deliver the project? - Given the focus on urgent works, would you recommend a reduced offer?
+If yes, how much should the offer be reduced to?
+What works within the application would this cover?
+If no, why not? - What evidence is there of appropriate consultation of users and stakeholders in the project?
 How is this reflected in the project proposals? - How well does the organisation demonstrate it has considered the impact of the project, both during the works and on completion?
-Does it demonstrate the project will improve the safety of the collection, visitor experience and comfort of the public, staff and building users? - Will the project have an impact on the organisation's activities under other funding agreements with the Arts Council?
-Is there an impact on activities funded by other public funding bodies, eg National Lottery Heritage Fund? - Does the application demonstrate the museum's activities will reach the broadest range of people? - Where appropriate, what evidence is there that the organisation has considered the environmental impact of the project?
-In what way does the organisation plan to reduce any negative impact? - Does the applicant own the land and/or buildings where the works will take place, either by owning the freehold (owning the property outright) or having a leasehold interest without a break clause for the length required in the guidance? - If the applicant is the leaseholder, have they confirmed that the works applied for are their responsibility as the tenant?
+Does it demonstrate the project will improve the safety of the collection, visitor experience and comfort of the public, staff and building users? - Does the application demonstrate the museum's project will reach/benefit the broadest range of people? - Where appropriate, what evidence is there that the organisation has considered the environmental impact of the project?
+In what way does the organisation plan to reduce any negative impact? - Does the applicant own the land and/or buildings where the works will take place, either by owning the freehold (owning the property outright) or having a leasehold interest without a break clause for the length required in the guidance? - If the applicant is the leaseholder, have they confirmed that the works applied for are their responsibility as the tenant? - Does the application demonstrate that the project will contribute to the financial resilience of the museum?